Set up Kubernetes Engine cluster monitoring

 -

-In Grafana, click on the Dashboards tab on the left, then navigate to the Import Dashboard page.
-Click the [Upload JSON file] button and upload the
+In Grafana, click on the Dashboards tab on the left and navigate to the Import Dashboard page.
+Click [Upload JSON file] and upload the downloaded

 dashboard.json